Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 NAC page →

 GlyNAC is glycine + NAC working together.
-The other half — what NAC does, its near-ban by the FDA, and the combined dosing — is on the companion NAC infographic.
+The other half — what NAC does, the FDA's own back-and-forth on it, and the combined dosing — is on the companion NAC infographic.

 PubMed vs. the Doctors